 Clinically, atypical presentation of acute appendicitis is expected, and the clinical presentation may mimic incarcerated inguinal hernia.

-- dilated lumen, wall enhancement and thickening, peri appendiceal fat stranding are suggestive of acute appendicits
+- dilated lumen, wall enhancement and thickening, peri-appendiceal fat stranding are suggestive of acute appendicitis

 - extension of the appendix into the inguinal sac